NEW YORK UNIVERSITY SCHOOL OF LAW

 "Sidewalk seating is good for restaurants.
 It's a challenge for disabled people"

 The Breaking Point: A Critical Disability Analysis of Abolition

-Winner of the Volume 169 Public Interest Essay Competition
+Winner of the Sixth Annual Public Interest Essay Competition

 Overview: Disability justice and abolition are inextricably intertwined.
 In Part I, we discuss the current state of the prison abolition movement.
 In Part II, we explore the abolitionist history of the Thirteenth and Fourteenth Amendments, which serve as the foundation for a new vision of the Constitution as an anti-slavery document.
 In Part III, we examine forms of capital punishment and juvenile life without parole (“JLWOP”) sentences that violate the Eighth Amendment.
 In Part IV, we outline a new avenue of reconstructed Eighth Amendment argumentation that incarcerating disabled people constitutes cruel and unusual punishment.
 This involves considering the evolution of the public’s expectations for how the State treats disabled people and of how our understanding of the Eighth Amendment should evolve under an anti-slavery understanding of the Constitution.
 We also discuss the connection that ought to exist between the Americans with Disabilities Act (“ADA”) and the Eighth Amendment.
 We conclude with our vision of BPP’s future and further areas for exploration of the intersection of disability justice and abolition.
 This paper demonstrates how storytelling may provide one pathway toward a more expansive civil rights interpretation of the Constitution to protect the rights of incarcerated disabled people.
 By humanizing the impact of jurisprudential theorizing, storytelling seeks to break through the sterile veneer of the law and expose its effects on peoples’ lived experiences.

 "Ensuring full participation of people with disabilities in an era of telehealth"